-The real draw to this lush region are the limestone mogotes (steep hills) jutting out of the verdant countryside.
-In fact, Trinidad’s natural beauty is so astounding, it was famously considered as the primary filming location for Jurassic Park.
+The real draw to this lush region is the limestone mogotes (steep hills) jutting out of the verdant countryside.
+In fact, Trinidad’s natural beauty is so astounding it was famously considered the primary filming location for Jurassic Park.

-This is a tropical Eden ever gay traveller needs to witness.
+This is a tropical Eden every gay traveller needs to witness.

 10 Reasons this gay traveller loved visiting Cuba with Out Adventures.
 Read More